More Honest Messages

 Tom, I have been doing the scalp exercise for 6 months.
 The progress in the front of my scalp is amazing.
 At the rate I am seeing regrowth, I think I will have the bangs I had in high school within the next 6 months.
 The top portion of my scalp, the crown I guess, is a bit of a different story.
 Hair loss on my crown has stopped I believe.
 There is a lot of thinning up there but I consider myself half way there just by getting it to stop falling out.
 Thanks for everything Tom. -Daniel

 Hi Tom, Just an email to thank you for the scalp exercise.
 I’m 28 and started to notice my forehead getting wrinkled and even when I try to relax my forehead it still appears like I’m frowning.
 After doing this exercise for this first time I could feel my forehead relax with no signs of any frown.
 This exercise alone has made me look years younger.
 Eternally grateful, Sharlaine Jones

-Martin on Thursday, August 13, 2009 in an email requesting registration for the discussion forum.
+Martin – in an email requesting registration for the discussion forum.

 My name is Martin, I’m 21 years old and come from Norway.
 I have been doing the exercises on your website for about 3months now, and i see improvements I never tought were possible to achieve.
 I also like the forum which is why I want to registrate and I have some questions I would like to ask there.
 Thank you for having a free website:)